 Dear friends of opera,

-Whenever there is a new concert date, purchased tickets remain valid.
-If the new date does not suit you, you will be able to return the tickets.
+Don’t hesitate to get your tickets, whenever there would be a change of the date, purchased tickets remain valid.
+If the new date would not suit you, you will be able to return the tickets.

 With her magnetic charm, critically and popularly acclaimed operatic and solo performances worldwide and a wildly successful debut album, South African soprano Pretty Yende has quickly become one of the brightest stars of the classical music world.